-In the popular imagination, sexual harassment evokes images of men who ask women on dates and can’t take a hint, or powerful male bosses who request sexual favors from less powerful women.
+In the popular imagination, sexual harassment evokes images of men who ask women on dates and can’t take a hint, or powerful male bosses who request sexual favors.
 But while inappropriate sexual advances are undoubtedly part of what makes sexual harassment such an issue, the scope of unwanted remarks and behaviors go well beyond instances dealing directly with sex.

 One of the reasons why sexual harassment is so hard to extinguish is in part because it can be difficult to define or detect.
 Besides the fact that our cultural standards have changed seemingly overnight, thought leaders have argued that sexual harassment, better phrased sex-based harassment, goes well beyond sexual misconduct.
 It’s more often rooted in sexism, and its manifestations can be both sexual and non-sexual.